 on P.E.I., but I do not see them nearly as frequently

 as I see the other Sphingidae.

-This species is not reported in Kings.
-Generally it is
+This species is not reported in Richmond.
+Generally it is not

 widely reported in neighbouring counties.

 Note the pm line, absent in Sphinx poecila which flies